-2.1.2 Making Your First HTTP Request
+2.1.2 Making Your First HTTP/2 Request

 With hyper installed, you can start making HTTP/2 requests.
+At this stage, hyper can only be used with services that definitely support HTTP/2.
+Before you begin, ensure that whichever service you're contacting definitely supports HTTP/2.
 For the rest of these examples, we'll use http2bin.org, a HTTP/1.1 and HTTP/2 testing service.